JulSwap/julswap-api/README.md

 ## `/orderbook/:pair`

-Returns simulated orderbook data for the given SwapLiquidity pair.
+Returns simulated orderbook data for the given JulSwap pair.
-Since SwapLiquidity has a continuous orderbook, fixed amounts in an interval are chosen for bids and asks, and prices are derived from the SwapLiquidity formula (accounting for both slippage and fees paid to LPs).
+Since JulSwap has a continuous orderbook, fixed amounts in an interval are chosen for bids and asks, and prices are derived from the JulSwap formula (accounting for both slippage and fees paid to LPs).
 Results are edge cached for 15 minutes.

 ### Request